ballerina-platform/ballerina-dev-website/swan-lake/vs-code-extension/implement-the-code/sequence-diagram-view.md

+---
-# Sequence Diagram View
+title: Sequence Diagram View

-The visual representation provided by the Ballerina VS Code extension has its roots in sequence diagrams.
+description: The visual representation provided by the Ballerina VS Code extension has its roots in sequence diagrams.
 They can capture how the logic of your program flows, how the concurrent execution flow works, which remote endpoints are involved, and how those endpoints interact with the different workers in the program.
+keywords: ballerina, vs code extension, sequence diagram, graphical
+intro: The visual representation provided by the Ballerina VS Code extension has its roots in sequence diagrams.
+They can capture how the logic of your program flows, how the concurrent execution flow works, which remote endpoints are involved, and how those endpoints interact with the different workers in the program.
+---

 ## Access the Sequence Diagram View